worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Roles/DIME-GitHub-roles.md

 * These roles are templates that are often adjusted to fit each project, but this template should always be a good starting point
 * Not all of these roles are official GitHub roles, and a role described here might be called something else in other GitHub guidelines, however the intuition behind them will be the same
 * Some team members will have multiple roles for the same repository.
-  * On smaller projects some team member might have all the roles listed here
+  * On smaller projects some team members might have all the roles listed here

 ## DIME GitHub Team Structure
 These are assumptions we make about a typical research team.
-Most teams are not a typical team, but we still think that most team will be able to use this a great starting point.
+Most teams are not a typical team, but we still think that most teams will be able to use this a great starting point.

 * Not all roles are needed in each repository, some roles can exist across teams
-  * Team structures differ across organizations, so this sections explains is meant by team in this paper to avoid confusion teams
+  * Team structures differ across organizations, so this section explains what is meant by team in this paper to avoid confusion teams
   * These guidelines are based on DIME’s team structure, but the roles in this document should be applicable even if your team is organized differently
 * To describe how this could work we are defining three types of teams:
   * Project Team - The team members that work on a single repository for a specific project
-  * Research Team - A research team consists of multiple project teams that do research on similar topic, using similar methods etc.
+  * Research Team - A research team consists of multiple project teams that do research on similar topics, using similar methods etc.
   * Unit - A unit consists of several research teams
 * If a research team only has one project, then the terms research team and project team can be seen as completely synonymous